Sandor-Toth/crash-guide/cheatPy/Logging module.md

-### Core components of Python logging
+### Core Components of Python Logging

-**Logger**: The main entry point of the logging system.
+**Logger**: The main entry point to the logging system.
 It provides the interface through which applications can log messages.

-**Logging Levels**: Define the severity of the messages being logged.
-The standard levels are DEBUG, INFO, WARNING, ERROR, and CRITICAL.
+**Logging Levels**: Define the severity of the messages to be logged.
+The default levels are DEBUG, INFO, WARNING, ERROR and CRITICAL.

-**Formatter**: Determines the format in which messages are logged, adding context like time, module name, level, etc.
+**Formatter**: Specifies the format in which messages are logged, adding context such as time, module name, level, etc.

-**Handler**: Responsible for dispatching the logged messages to appropriate destinations like console, files, email, etc.
+**Handler**: Responsible for sending logged messages to appropriate destinations such as console, files, email, etc.

 ### Basic Logging with the Root Logger